Lokad/CashDB/ReadMe.md

 which can be safely retried through retry-policies, which are, in practice, required when designing distributed systems.

-(*) Our terminology is slightly adjusted to the specific requirements of Terab.
+(*) Our terminology is slightly adjusted to the specific requirements of CashDB.
 In the literature, you may find slightly different interpretations of those terms.

 ## Strictly append-only

-The API of Terab is strictly append-only.
+The API of CashDB is strictly append-only.
 It does not offer any mechanism to re-write previously written data.
 This design is intentional.

 * It prevents entire classes of mistakes from being made with the other Bitcoin